Select Page

 “Confidence is not a belief in success.
 It’s a comfort with failure.”
 Mark Manson

-For most of my life, I didn’t feel confident—I just tried to look like I was.
+For most of my life, I didn’t feel confident.
+I tried hard to look like I was.
+I smiled when I felt unsure, and I agreed to things I didn’t want.

-It’s about you, not about other people.
+Confidence is about you, not about other people.
 It’s internal, not external.
 It’s lived, not performed.

 “Confidence without self-knowledge is just performance.”